wesveio/fedex-shipping/README.md

 - `Is Live Toggle`: Toggles between account types.
 Ensure that the FedEx account values inputted above are reflective of the type here.
 Otherwise, it will not authenticate.
 - `Ship To Residential`: Toggles the Shipping to Residential or Business.
 Certain SLAs will not be available for Residential or vise versa.
 - `Optimize Shipping`: Toggles between **No Smart Packing**, **Pack All Into Largest Box**, or **Smart Packing**.
 See `Optimize Shipping` section for details
-- `Default Delivery Estimate In Days': Set a custom delivery estimate in the event that a date is not provided by FedEx.
+- `Default Delivery Estimate In Days`: Set a custom delivery estimate in the event that a date is not provided by FedEx.
 If this setting is blank or zero, rates that do not include a delivery estiamte will not be included in the response.

 ### Advance Configurations
 - `Configure Your Unit of Measurement`: This allows you to configure your unit of measurement for your items.
 Please set the `Weights` and `Dimensions` to a suitable unit of measurement. ***Incorrect units of measurement*** can cause rates to be drastically different than expected or even result in them not showing up.